|At A Glance|

 Level II: MSA Concentration (6 Credits)

-A concentration is selected as part of the MSA degree from the following: Cyber Security.
-Finance, Health Care Administration, Human Resource Management, International Business, Management, Marketing, or Risk Management.
+A concentration is selected as part of the MSA degree from the following: Business Analytics, Cyber Security, Finance, Health Care Administration, or Risk Management.

 An additional concentration may be added prior to the degree being awarded and requires an additional 6 credits over the standard degree credits.
 The additional concentration also can be pursued after the degree is granted, however, as this represents only six credits, federal financial aid is not applicable.